knetikmedia/knetikcloud-csharp-net20-client/docs/UsersGroupsApi.md

 <a name="updategrouptemplate"></a>
 # **UpdateGroupTemplate**
-> ModelTemplateResource UpdateGroupTemplate (string id, ModelTemplateResource groupTemplateResource)
+> TemplateResource UpdateGroupTemplate (string id, TemplateResource groupTemplateResource)

 Update a group template